 If you’re not based in the UK or aren’t following what’s happening, here’s a quick recap.

-, the petrol shortage started late last week, around September 24 when oil giant BP warned it would have to close filling stations as there weren’t enough truck drivers to deliver fuel to the pumps.
+According to the BBC, the petrol shortage started late last week, around September 24 when oil giant BP warned it would have to close filling stations as there weren’t enough truck drivers to deliver fuel to the pumps.

 Estimates suggest there’s a shortcoming of 100,000 drivers.
 Indeed, it’s not just automotive fuel that’s been hit, supply chains for supermarkets and restaurants are also affected.